 Recession in Created Marshes

-We defined marsh recession as areas within tidal marsh creation projects (red line above) that were intended to be vegetated in their original design but were primarily absent of vegetation during 2015 and 2021 surveys (area between red and yellow lines above).
+We defined marsh recession as areas within tidal marsh creation projects (red line above) that were intended to be vegetated in their original design but were primarily absent of vegetation during 2015 or 2021 surveys (e.g., area between red and yellow lines above).
 To ensure the accuracy of these estimates, we referred to a combination of available historical imagery, site plans, monitoring reports, and photos to delineate planted areas.
 As visualised in the photo above, these recessed areas were often located along the marsh leading edge.

 Spatial analyses were used to describe the condition and environmental context of plots and sites.
 Project area was calculated using site polygons that were mapped in the field, and was defined as the created marsh boundary of a project.
 Where available, original project descriptions, design schematics, or photographs were also used to optimize marsh boundary accuracy.
 We calculated the percent of recessed marsh in each project by dividing the area of recessed marsh, also mapped in the field, by the total project area.
-For the purposes of this study, recessed marsh was defined as areas within tidal marsh creation projects that were intended to be vegetated in their original design, but were primarily absent of emergent vegetation during 2015 and 2021 surveys (inset right; see Appendix C for examples).
+For the purposes of this study, recessed marsh was defined as areas within tidal marsh creation projects that were intended to be vegetated in their original design but were primarily absent of emergent vegetation during 2015 or 2021 surveys (inset right; see Appendix C for examples).

 We quantified the percentage of edge habitat for each site by using the Measurement Tool in QGIS to generate the area of marsh located within 5 m of the river channel, which we then divided by the project area.
 For each sample plot, proximity to the river channel was calculated in QGIS using the GRASS Toolbox (7.8.6; GRASS Development Team 2012).
 Each site and plot was assigned a distance from the river mouth, which was calculated as the channel-distance from each site or plot to a standardized line across the mouth of the Fraser.
-In cases where multiple pathways to the river mouth were possible, distances were based on those of the largest (and therefore most influential) channel.
+In cases where multiple pathways to the river mouth were possible, distances were based on those of the largest, and therefore most influential, channel.